tournepivoine/shinpokered-fr/README.md

 	- To accomodate this, Celadon Gym's trainers use their more neutral text from Crystal.
 	- The protagonist is also referred to in a gender neutral manner.
 This changes like, 2-3 lines in the whole game.
 - All 151 original Pokemon, plus an additional 100, can be obtained without the use of trading or glitches, including Mew!
+- PureRGB's AI enhancements are ported over; said hack was made by Vortiene.
+In general, it isn't as stupid as it was before.
 - Bag capacity is increased from 20 to 30 items.
 - Pokemon Box capacity is now 280 Pokemon with 14 boxes.
 - Exp.
 All now works like the modern Exp.
 Share, giving all party members max exp.
 It also only has one message, though it does still take time to calculate all the exp being thrown around.
 It'll take around 3 seconds to calculate, sort of like saving.